sgort/mongodb-atlas-restful-api-node-js/README.md

 - GET all gemeenten of the collection `localhost:3000/gemeenten`
-- POST a single gemeente into the collection `localhost:3000/gemeenten`
-- POST a serie of gemeenten into the collection `localhost:3000/gemeenten/insertbatch`
+- POST a single and/or a serie of gemeenten into the collection `localhost:3000/gemeenten/insert`
 - GET a single gemeente from the collection `localhost:3000/gemeenten/:_id`
 - DELETE a single gemeente from the collection